Sparks: The best band you’ve never heard of

 And then there’s the picture at the top of this post, courtesy of NASA: an artist’s conception of the atmosphere leaking into space from a planet orbiting the star DMPP-1, about 200 light-years away.
 This distant solar system is literally leaking into space.

 But let’s go back to Scott’s reply.
 I’m loving ‘the leak in the solar system’ … I think I know what you mean.
-2020 has been a crazy year for just about everyone.
+2020 was a crazy year for just about everyone.
 We can’t do anything about a leaking solar system 200 light-years away (not that we need to, thank goodness).
 On the other hand, I can fix the leaks in my solar system perhaps with a plumber’s help.

 In between, I hope that, collectively, we can fix the leaks in the world that 2020 has brought us.
 And, in this, my last post for 2020, I wish you a much better year in 2021.